dryad-naiad-software/sethlans/README.md

 A distributed render environment for [Blender](https://www.blender.org).

-A more detailed description of Sethlans features plus a Getting Started Guide are available on the [wiki](https://github.com/dryad-naiad-software/sethlans/wiki).
+A more detailed description of Sethlans features plus a Getting Started Guide are available at [Sethlans Docs](https://sethlans-docs.dryadandnaiad.com/).